Mett-2002/lightweight-16bit-cpu/README.md

 # Simple 16-bit CPU in Verilog

-This project implements a simple **16-bit CPU** in Verilog with a **microinstruction-based control unit**, supporting arithmetic operations, memory references, register references, and subroutine calls.
-The design includes a clear separation between the **Control Unit** and the **Datapath**, and is suitable for learning CPU architecture and hardware description in Verilog.
+This project implements a **16-bit CPU** in Verilog with a **microinstruction-based control unit**, supporting arithmetic operations, memory references, register references, and subroutine calls.

+The design separates the **Control Unit** from the **Datapath**, making it ideal for learning CPU architecture and hardware description in Verilog.

 ---

-## Table of Contents
+## 📚 Table of Contents

 * [Overview](#overview)
 * [Modules](#modules)